Skip to main content

 NJ licensing requirements add compliance costs that are fully deductible but easy to overlook.
 Tree work requires registration under the Tree Experts and Tree Care Operators Licensing Act (N.J.S.A.
 45:15C-11).
 Commercial pesticide and herbicide application requires NJ DEP certification under N.J.A.C.
 7:30 plus a separate Pesticide Applicator Business license at $150 per year.
 Irrigation installation requires Landscape Irrigation Contractor Certification.
 And under P.L.
 2023, c.237, the Home Improvement Contractor Registration Act now requires minimum $500,000 commercial general liability insurance, workers' compensation insurance, and compliance bonds of $10,000 to $50,000.
 Operating without registration is a crime of the fourth degree with civil penalties up to $10,000 per first offense.
 All existing registrations expired March 31, 2025.

 Cash-heavy landscaping businesses face heightened IRS scrutiny.
-The IRS classifies landscaping as a cash-intensive business and uses indirect reconstruction methods including bank deposit analysis, Cash-T analysis, and the percentage markup method.
-Examiners compare gross sales on NJ sales tax returns to federal income returns and may conduct on-site visits.
+The IRS classifies landscaping as a cash-intensive business and uses five indirect income reconstruction methods: bank deposit analysis (reconciling all deposits against reported income, with unexplained deposits presumed unreported), Cash-T analysis (tracking all sources and uses of cash to identify gaps), the percentage markup method (estimating revenue from costs using industry markups), the net worth method (comparing year-over-year asset increases to reported income), and the expenditure method (comparing total spending to reported income).
+Examiners also compare gross sales on NJ sales tax returns to federal income returns and may conduct on-site business visits.
 Form 8300 is required for cash transactions exceeding $10,000, and failure penalties start at $310 per missed form.
+Anti-structuring rules under 31 U.S.C.
+Section 5324 make intentionally splitting cash deposits to avoid the $10,000 reporting threshold a federal crime.
 For fleet operations with five or more vehicles, the standard mileage rate cannot be used; actual expenses must be tracked with contemporaneous mileage logs recording date, destination, business purpose, and miles driven per IRC Section 274(d).
 Year-end reconstruction from memory will be disallowed in audit.

 Common Tax & Accounting Challenges for Landscaping & Home Services